JanHerca/urantiapedia/input/markdown/en/Innerface/Vol4/Innerface_vol4_5.md

 [This article appeared in the Catechist Newsletter published by Brisbane Catholic Education.]

-[Comments: Urantia Paper #2 "The Nature of God" informs us that, "the most enlightening and spiritually edifying of all revelations of the divine nature is to be found in the comprehension of the religious life of Jesus of Nazareth."
-(33) The book also says, "Although Jesus revealed the true nature of the heavenly Father in his earth life, he taught little about him.
-In fact, he taught only two things: that God in himself is spirit, and that, in all matters of relationship with his creatures, he is a Father."
+[Comments: Urantia Paper #2 “The Nature of God” informs us that, “the most enlightening and spiritually edifying of all revelations of the divine nature is to be found in the comprehension of the religious life of Jesus of Nazareth.”
+(33) The book also says, “Although Jesus revealed the true nature of the heavenly Father in his earth life, he taught little about him.
+In fact, he taught only two things: that God in himself is spirit, and that, in all matters of relationship with his creatures, he is a Father.”

-The gospel of John (14:9) reports Jesus as saying words such as, "He who has seen me has seen the Father." and in 14:11, "I am in the Father and the Father is in me."
+The gospel of John (14:9) reports Jesus as saying words such as, “He who has seen me has seen the Father.” and in 14:11, “I am in the Father and the Father is in me.”
 Christianity generally has a firm belief in the divinity of Jesus, so combined with the evidence from John's gospel, it is difficult to conceive how the life of Jesus can be interpreted in any other way than as a revelation of the nature of God—which means that there are things we can know about God.

 Thus it appears that the 13th century re-discovery of Aristotelian logic in the Western world, and its subsequent application to Christian theology, may have had enormous deleterious effects on the progressive spiritualization of Christians]